Dung24-6/Dung24-6/README.md

 _**Life is a gift, and it offers us the privilege, opportunity, and responsibility to give something back by becoming more**_

 Tony Robbins

+_**Love and compassion open our own inner life, reducing stress, distrust and loneliness.**_

+Dalai Lama